abhigun/dedomena/README.md

 - Audit Logs pushed to contributors Log Analytics account.
 - Secrets managed in key vault

 Run the destroy.sh to destroy the resource group once the dataroom's purpose has been met.

+### Supported Environments

+- Debian Based Linux Distributions

 LICENSE
 -------